.30-06 Springfield: Sporting use

 Although the .30-06 was designed as a military round, it soon caught the attention of big game hunters in the United States.
 This new cartridge offered a flatter trajectory and carried more energy than the popular .30-30 Winchester.
 The .30-06 also could be loaded with the then new spitzer designed projectiles, which also contributed to extending the cartridge's performance with respect to other .30 caliber bullets fired from lever action rifles, making it easier to put venison on the table.

 It is a very versatile round that may be loaded with bullets ranging from 110 to 220 grains, which may be effectively stabilized from 1:10" twist barrels.
 Thus, the cartridge may be used to hunt animals of different sizes from varmint to moose and even brown bears with adequately constructed heavy bullets.
 Since the cartridge may be used for taking all North American big game species it was considered an all-round by hunters and gun writers such as Jack O'Connor, who hunted extensively with it.

 President Theodore Roosevelt took a .30-06 to his famous African Safari along with his son Kermit and Frederick Courteney Selous, proving that the .30-06 could bring down game of any size.
 Though not optimal for dangerous game, the .30-06 is adequate for hunting African plains game.

 With 150-grain bullets, the .30-06 Springfield is a perfect option for medium-sized game such as deer and sheep.
 Leaving the muzzle at 2950 fps, it gives the hunter a maximum point blank range slightly short of 300 yards.
 The 165 and 168-grain bullets with higher ballistic coefficient contribute to buck cross winds more efficiently and maintain downrange energy at expense of a more curved trajectory, while loaded with 180 to 220 grains, the .30-06 is adequate for hunting larger game such as elk, moose, and even brown bears.

-The .30-06 is also the parent case for many other popular hunting cartridges such as the venerable .270 Winchester, the .25-06 Remington, the .280 Remington, and the .280 Ackley Improved.
-All of them are balanced, flat-shooting cartridges ranking high among the most popular big game hunting cartridge for mid-sized species worldwide.
+The .30-06 is also the parent case for many other hunting cartridges such as the .270 Winchester, .25-06 Remington, .280 Remington, .308 Winchester, and .280 Ackley Improved.
+These kind of cartridges are balanced, flat-shooting cartridges that are commonly used for big game hunting of mid-sized species.

-Despite the new trend towards high ballistic coefficient cartridges, designed to be used with short-length actions, hunters still praise the .30-06 as it still lists high on the rank of big game hunting cartridges popularity, and every major gun maker worldwide chambers it in at least one of its rifles.
+Despite the trend towards high ballistic coefficient cartridges, designed to be used with short-length actions, hunters still commonly utilize the .30-06 as it still lists high in the popularity ranking of big game hunting cartridges, and every major gun maker chambers it in at least one of its rifles.